Workshop pricing is on registration page.

 Can I come early?
 If you’re enrolled just in Rigid Heddle School, you may be able to check in after 5pm the night before for an additional $60, which includes your dinner and breakfast.
 YOU MUST ARRANGE THIS A MINIMUM OF 2 WEEKS IN ADVANCE.

-STANDARD DOUBLE ROOM This is the default Yarn School room included in your tuition.
-Shared double in a large former classroom.
-These rooms have two double or queen sized beds.
+STANDARD DOUBLE ROOM This is the default Rigid Heddle School room included in your tuition, a shared double in a large former classroom.
+These rooms have two or three double or queen sized beds.
 You may choose your roommate, or we can assign.
-If you have more than two in your group but don’t want to share a group room or you all want the larger beds, we can give you adjacent rooms or reconfigure rooms with up to 4 full/queen beds.
+If you have more than three in your group but don’t want to share a group room or you all want the larger beds, we can give you adjacent rooms, or reconfigure rooms with up to 4 full/queen beds.

 PRIVATE ROOM (+$75): Just little old you.
-These are usually smaller rooms with singles or doubles.
+These are usually smaller rooms with doubles or queens.

 BYOL BONUS Bring your own loom (or order one with enrollment) and get a free pattern stick to take home with you!